Sales Engagement Platform in 2026: why the sequencer era is ending

 The sales engagement platform isn't dead, and the doom-posting about it is overdone.
 Sending, cadence timing, deliverability, and reply tracking are real problems a SEP solves well, and it will keep solving them as the last mile of outbound.
 What's over is the era where the sequencer was the center of the stack — where the implicit assumption was that a human would do the research and writing and the software would just push send.

 That assumption broke the moment 67% of the SDR's work became automatable and no human could out-research an agent across 50 prospects a day.
-In 2026, pick the prospecting and qualification brain first — the agent that discovers from real data, scores both levels, writes from facts, and reviews its own messages — and let the sales engagement platform be the thing that sends what the agent already got right.
+In 2026, pick the prospecting and qualification brain first — the agent that discovers from real data, scores both levels, writes from facts, applies a versioned outreach playbook and deterministic checks, then waits for human approval — and let the sales engagement platform be the thing that sends what the agent already got right.